DocumentWDP-2

 EmailService - Email sending service

-Use when: You have a service-oriented or microservices architecture.
+Applicable when: The system follows a service-oriented or microservices architecture.

-Note: Keep names concise.
-NotificationSvc (15 chars) is better than NotificationService (19 chars, exceeds limit).
+Note: Names SHOULD be kept concise.
+NotificationSvc (15 chars) is preferable to NotificationService (19 chars, exceeds limit).

 4.4 Architectural Layers